origamimagiro/flat-folder/README.md

                 - its transitivity constraints (blue).

 6. After computing solutions for all components:
+    - Flat-Folder will display how many valid flat-folded states were found.
-    - Flat-Folder will draw a rendering of the flat-folded state on the right of the display.
+    - If any states were found, Flat-Folder will draw a rendering of the first one on the right of the display.
     - Selecting the "Flip" option will redraw the folded state as seen from the other side.
-    - A "Component" dropdown menu is added, along with a listing of the number of components and valid flat-folded states found by Flat-Folder.
+    - A "Component" dropdown menu is added to aid in selecting other states.
         - The "none" option hides all display of component information.
         - The "all" option draws every component found on the overlap graph in a randomly assigned color.